Listed below are the awards available to Family Medicine residents. These awards are presented during Scholarship Day.

 Residents can apply online at https://cfpc-grants-nominations.fluidreview.com/

-The CFPC Family Medicine Resident Awards for Scholarly Achievement recognize outstanding academic accomplishments by family medicine residents (R1, R2, R3).
+recognize outstanding academic accomplishments by family medicine residents (in their first, second, or third year).
 These awards are intended to stimulate family medicine research and innovation in education.
+One recipient or team from each faculty of family medicine across Canada will be selected.

 Nominations will be made by Program Director and Lead Faculty for Scholarship based on residents’ written projects and presentation.
 Nominations will be submitted online to the College around the middle of June.